sumit3887/Generate-CSV-using-javascript---Salesforce/README.md

 3) You are done!
 Go to the visualforce page.<br/>

 This is my first project on GIT.
-If you fine some issue notify me @ gbu.sumit@gmail.com
+If you find any issues, notify me @ gbu.sumit@gmail.com